ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework/2020-03-18-entity-framework.md

 Hot Chocolate has a powerful execution model that allows to natively integrate with data sources of any kind.

-The middleware that we showed you here like `UseSelection` or `UseFiltering` etc. do not only work with _Entity Framework_ but also support other providers that support `IQueryable<T>` to express database queries.
+The middleware that we showed you here like `UseProjection` or `UseFiltering` etc. do not only work with _Entity Framework_ but also support other providers that support `IQueryable<T>` to express database queries.

 But even if you want to support native SQL without `IQueryable<T>` it is super simple to inherit from our query rewriter base classes and and add this translation.

 By just implementing such a query rewriter you are creating a native database provider for Hot Chocolate that integrates fully with the query engine.

 We also support the full features shown here with multiple other approaches like code-first with schema types or SDL first.

-With version 11 we are introducing a new more powerful query engine that will provide full query execution plan support.
-Version 11 will have even better filters and push what we showed here today to the limit.

 The example used in this post can be found [here](https://github.com/ChilliCream/hotchocolate-examples/tree/master/blog/2020/2020-03-18-entity-framework/ContosoUni).